 “I think what’s really different about our approach is that we don’t view support as a cost.
 It’s an opportunity to drive revenue.
 We’re focused on helping our customers increase sales.
 Their success is our success.” - Marcie Murray, Director of Support at Shopify

 Shopify tasks its support team with more than simply solving problems for customers; the team’s mission is to help its customers sell more products and make more money.
 Because Shopify is an online commerce platform, their customers’ successes take the shape of increased sales for their individual stores.
-To help customers achieve that success, the Shopify support team takes a consultative approach to every support interaction: the agent solves the immediate need, then opens a discussion about the merchant’s business goals to figure out how else they can help them succeed.
+To help customers achieve that success, the Shopify online support team takes a consultative approach to every support interaction: the agent solves the immediate need, then opens a discussion about the merchant’s business goals to figure out how else they can help them succeed.

 “We expect a lot from our merchant support folks,” says Dana Tessier, Director of Knowledge Management, “we expect them to coach merchants on how to grow their business, how to do online marketing, and how to use the product, but also expand around that and use the fringes of the product to sell online and grow their business.”